Tana Umaga: Family

 Umaga's brother Mike has represented Samoa at both rugby union and rugby league.
 Their cousin Jerry Collins was also an All Black.
 Nephews Peter and Thomas Umaga-Jensen have also represented Wellington at rugby at senior level.
 Romanian international Jack Umaga and Samoan international Sinoti Sinoti are also close relatives of Umaga.

 Umaga is married to Rochelle; the couple have four children together.

 Personal life

 After retiring from professional rugby, Umaga began training Brazilian Jiu Jitsu.
 In 2022 he earned a silver medal as a brown belt at the IBJJF Masters Worlds competition.
 Shortly after this achievement, Umaga was promoted to black belt in the sport by his coaches at Alliance Jiu-Jitsu in Auckland, New Zealand.

-Umaga has an aviation waypoint named in his honor.
+Umaga has an aviation waypoint named in his honour.
 UMAGA is a waypoint located south 10 nautical miles south of Wellington Airport's Runway 34.
 It is the Initial Approach Fix for most approaches into Runway 34.
 The exact coordinates are 174° 47' 43.12" E 41° 29' 54.63" S.